kgaidis/KGHitTestingViews/README.md

 ```

 ### In Interface Builder:
-Subclass `KGHitTestingView` or `KGHitTestingButton` in the "Identify Inspector" and set the width and height values in the "Attributes Inspector."
+Subclass `KGHitTestingView` or `KGHitTestingControl` or `KGHitTestingButton` in the "Identify Inspector" and set the width and height values in the "Attributes Inspector."

 ![](Images/InterfaceBuilderSubclassExample.png)